New Farmer Academy Mentor Farms

 - to prove that a small farm growing organically can be productive and successful.

 Rachel Bellis operates Southgate Farm with the help of her husband Justin Turner.
 The farm is located within the city of Green’s Southgate Park in North Canton.
-Their very first growing season was in 2020.
+Their first growing season was in 2020.

 Rachel’s favorite things to grow are root crops, peppers, and scallions!